 Mark 13: 19-20

 19, For in those days there will be such tribulation as has not been from the beginning of the creation that God created until now, and never will be.
 20, And if the Lord had not cut short the days, no human being would be saved.
 But for the sake of the elect, whom he chose, he shortened the days.

-These two passages taken for Matthew and Mark respectively .
-They are of Jesus talking to his disciples of the “end times,” the ” tribulation” as it is often referred to in the bible.
+These two passages taken for Matthew and Mark.
+They are of Jesus talking to his disciples of the end times, referred to as the tribulation in the bible.

-Jesus is speaking of a disaster that has not been seen before, even greater than the two world wars.
+Jesus is speaking of a disaster that has not been before, even greater than the two world wars.
 A disaster so great that the world won’t see again.
-A disaster in the form of another world war, but this time using nuclear weapons.
+A disaster as another world war, but this time using nuclear weapons.
 This time the world is heading towards total annihilation.

-Jesus goes on to say that if it isn’t stopped, then no life will be saved, the human race will wipe itself out.
+Jesus says that if not stopped, then all human life will end, humanity will wipe itself out.
 But there is hope for humankind.
-Jesus goes on to say that those days will be shortened before the end is played out by humanity.
+Jesus says that “I will shorten those days” before the end comes.
 The only one who can stop this destruction is Jesus himself.
 He is speaking of his second coming.
 He will come back to earth at the height of a nuclear world war and stop it before it’s too late.